TayMurr/ConnectND/README.md

 Things to complete
 ---------------------

-- Bring Matplotlib graph to browser with mpld3
-- Deploy Flask on Cherrypy server
+- Explore processing.py for visualization in browser